Particle motion in neutron stars ultra-strong electromagnetic field: the influence of radiation reaction

 \paragraph{Crashed particles.}

-Figure~\ref{fig:crash_spectres_protons} takes a closer look at particles impacting the neutron stars.
-Since the number of protons impacting the surface is lower than 10 when $\rchi \geq 90^{\circ}$, we can only interpret the Lorentz factor distribution for $\rchi=30^{\circ}$ and $\rchi= 60^{\circ}$.
-For both inclinations, the protons reach at most $\gamma=10^{9.4}$ and the peak of the distributions is $\gamma=10^{8}$ and the local maximum is at $\gamma=10^{8.7}$.
-The main difference between these spectral distributions is at low energy, for $\rchi=60^{\circ}$ the distribution starts at $\gamma=10^{6.5}$ while for $\rchi=30^{\circ}$ the distribution starts at $\gamma=10^{7}$.
+Figure~\ref{fig:crash_spectres_protons} presents a closer look at particles impacting the neutron stars.
+Since the number of protons impacting the surface is lower than ten when $\rchi \geq 90^{\circ}$, we could only interpret the Lorentz factor distribution for $\rchi=30^{\circ}$ and $\rchi= 60^{\circ}$.
+For both inclinations, the protons reach at most $\gamma=10^{9.4}$, the peak of the distributions is $\gamma=10^{8}$, and the local maximum is at $\gamma=10^{8.7}$.
+The main difference between these spectral distributions is at low energy.
+For $\rchi=60^{\circ}$, the distribution starts at $\gamma=10^{6.5}$, while for $\rchi=30^{\circ}$, the distribution starts at $\gamma=10^{7}$.
 Even if the statistics are too low, protons reach at most $\gamma=10^{7.8}$ and at least $\gamma=10^{6.8}$ for $\rchi=90^{\circ}$.
-However, for this case as well as the $\rchi=150^{\circ}$ case, it is certain that given more particles the overall shape of the distributions would drastically change, according to the initial positions
+However, for this case as well as the $\rchi=150^{\circ}$ case, it is certain that if given more particles, the overall shape of the distributions would drastically change, according to the initial positions.

-Taking a look at figure~\ref{fig:crash_spectres_electrons}, we find that the overall shape of the spectra are slightly different for protons and electrons: the electrons do not have the high energy local maximum.
-The Lorentz factors reached by electrons are lower than those reached by protons: for $\rchi=30^{\circ}$ and $\rchi=60^{\circ}$ the peak of the Lorentz factor distribution is reached at $\gamma=10^{7.8}$ while for $\rchi=150^{\circ}$ and $\rchi=120^{\circ}$ the distributions of electrons peaks at $\gamma=10^{7.7}$ and $\gamma=10^{7.5}$ respectively.
+When taking a look at Figure~\ref{fig:crash_spectres_electrons}, we found that the overall shape of the spectra is slightly different for protons and electrons.
+In particular, the electrons do not have the high energy local maximum.
+The values of the Lorentz factors reached by electrons are lower than those reached by protons.
+For $\rchi=30^{\circ}$ and $\rchi=60^{\circ}$, the peak of the Lorentz factor distribution is reached at $\gamma=10^{7.8},$ while for $\rchi=150^{\circ}$ and $\rchi=120^{\circ}$, the distributions of electrons peak at $\gamma=10^{7.7}$ and $\gamma=10^{7.5}$, respectively.

-\paragraph{Trapped particles}
+\paragraph{Trapped particles.}